justinnoor/freebsd-handbook-pf-prio/README.md

 pass proto tcp to port { 80 443 } set prio (6,7)
 ```

 The last example demonstrates the *tuple option*.
 The first value prioritizes regular packets, and the second value prioritizes *ACK* and/or *lowdelay TOS* packets.
 By default, ACK and lowdelay packets have to wait in line with everyone else, which can potentially bottleneck the filtering process.
-The tuple option can move these packets to the front of the line.
+The tuple option can move these packets to the front of the line where they can be processed faster.